-At January 25, 2019, the directors of the Company are Warren Stanyer, Cory Kent, Michael Sweatman, Suraj Ahuja and Charles Roy.
+At March 1, 2019, the directors of the Company are Warren Stanyer, Cory Kent, Michael Sweatman, Suraj Ahuja and Charles Roy.
 The officers of the Company are Warren Stanyer, President and CEO, Michael Sweatman, Chairman, Brent Petterson, CFO and Christina Boddy, Corporate Secretary.

-Warren Stanyer received a management salary of \$9,000 per month which was reduced to \$3,500 per month beginning January 2018, Brent Petterson receives accounting fees of \$3,500 per month, Christina Boddy receives management fees of \$2,100 per month, Michael Sweatman receives director's fees of \$1,500 per month and Suraj Ahuja and Charles Roy each receive director's fees of \$1,250 per month.
+Warren Stanyer charges management fees of \$3,500 per month, Brent Petterson charges accounting fees of \$3,500 per month, Christina Boddy charges management fees of \$2,100 per month, Michael Sweatman charges director's fees of \$1,500 per month and Suraj Ahuja and Charles Roy each charge director's fees of \$1,250 per month.
 Cory Kent is a partner at McMillan LLP, who is the Company's corporate lawyer.